Pećani

 Pećani (Пећани) is an urban settlement of Belgrade, the capital of Serbia.
 It is located in the municipality of Čukarica.

 Pećani is located 3 km south of Ostružnica, in central part of the Čukarica municipality.
 It is the second least populated settlement in the municipality, with a population of 562 as of 2011 census, and despite being small and depopulating (population of 632 in 1991), it is statistically classified as an urban settlement (town).

+There are two karstic caves near the town, called Donja Pećina and Gornja Pećina ("upper cave" and "lower cave").

+In July 2023 city announced plans for massive urbanization of the Velika Moštanica-Pećani area, which would triple their combined population to 9,750.